helm/charts/stable/magic-namespace/README.md

 Deleting a release of a Magic Namespace will _not_ delete the namespace.
 It will only delete the Tiller, service accounts, role bindings, etc. from that namespace.
-This is actually desireable behavior, as anything the team has deployed within that namespace is likely to be unaffected, though further deployments to and management of that namespace will not be possible by anyone other than the cluster operator.
+This is actually desirable behavior, as anything the team has deployed within that namespace is likely to be unaffected, though further deployments to and management of that namespace will not be possible by anyone other than the cluster operator.